 His 2017/2016 season included performances in his signature role of Sarastro in Die Zauberflöte at The Metropolitan Opera and at Wiener Staatsoper, Beethoven’s Ninth Symphony at Staatsoper Berlin, Gurnemanz in Parsisfal at The Metropolitan Opera and at Staatsoper Berlin and Rocco in Fidelio at Semperoper Dresden.
 In concert, he sang with the Suwon Philharmonic Orchestra in Seoul, Korea and will performed Schubert’s Scenes from Goethe’s Faust at Staatsoper Berlin with Daniel Baremboim conducting.

-This fall saw the first U.S. release of what is – for many of Pape’s fans – a dream recording: Wagner, a collection of favorite arias featuring the Berlin Staatskapelle conducted by Daniel Barenboim on the Deutsche Grammophon label.
-When it was released in Europe this past spring, the reviewer for the U.K.’s Guardian exclaimed: “He is unquestionably magnificent.
+Pape also released the album Wagner, a collection of favorite arias featuring the Berlin Staatskapelle conducted by Daniel Barenboim on the Deutsche Grammophon label.
+When it was released in Europe, the reviewer for the U.K.’s Guardian exclaimed: “He is unquestionably magnificent.
 This is very lyrical Wagner singing, sensual, even sexual in tone, noble in utterance, and shaped as much through the line as off the words.”